Persian Symbols – History, Meaning and Importance

 Huma bird

-Sometimes, the Huma is depicted like the Phoenix bird and is said to consume itself in fire after hundreds of years, rising from its own ashes.
-According to the Sufi tradition, catching the bird is completely impossible and beyond one’s wildest dreams but catching a glimpse or shadow of the Huma is said to bring you happiness for the rest of your life.
-While it is believed that Huma can’t be caught alive, anyone who actually kills the bird is doomed to die within 40 days.
+The Huma was highly respected and viewed as a lucky sign.
+According to the Sufi tradition, catching the bird is completely impossible and beyond one’s wildest dreams but catching a glimpse or shadow of the Huma will bring you happiness for the rest of your life.
+While the Huma can’t be caught alive, anyone who kills the bird was doomed to die within 40 days.

-The Huma bird has been featured on banners and flags over the ages.
+The Huma has been featured on banners and flags over the ages.
 Even today, the Farsi/Persian acronym for the ‘Iran National Airline’ is HOMA and the emblem of the national airline depicts a stylized version of the Huma bird.

-Bote Jeghe
+5. Bote Jeghe

 Paisley Boteh Jeghe